robotsinside/laravel-breadcrumbs/README.md

 | GET|HEAD  | posts/{post}                  | posts.show            | App\App\Posts\Controllers\PostController@show                 |
 ```

-By default the package will look for the `title` and `name` properties on the `Post` model.
-If this does not suit your use-case, you can define a `BreadcrumbLabel` class as shown below.
+You may define a `modelAttributes` key in the config file to automatically use a selection of model attributes in your labels (see [Breadcrumb labels](#breadcrumbLabels)).
+For more complex situations, you can define a `BreadcrumbLabel` class as shown below.
 This class contains a `model` property which is resolved via the route model binding.

 ```php
 <?php